First Crusade: Siege of Nicaea

 The Crusader armies crossed over into Asia Minor during the first half of 1097, where they were joined by Peter the Hermit and the remainder of his relatively small army.
-In addition, Alexios also sent two of his own generals, Manuel Boutoumites and Tatikios, to assist the crusaders.
+In addition, Alexios also sent two of his generals, Manuel Boutoumites and Tatikios, to assist the crusaders.
 The first objective of their campaign was Nicaea, a city once under Byzantine rule, but which had become the capital of the Seljuk Sultanate of Rûm under Kilij Arslan.
 Arslan was away campaigning against the Danishmends in central Anatolia at the time, and had left behind his treasury and his family, underestimating the strength of these new crusaders.

-Subsequently, upon the Crusaders' arrival, the city was subjected to a lengthy siege, and when Arslan had word of it he rushed back to Nicaea and attacked the crusader army on 16 May.
+Upon the Crusaders' arrival on 14 May 1097, the city was subjected to siege, and when Arslan had word of it he rushed back to Nicaea and attacked the crusader army on 16 May.
 He was driven back by the unexpectedly large crusader force, with heavy losses being suffered on both sides in the ensuing battle.
 The siege continued, but the crusaders had little success as they found they could not blockade Lake İznik, which the city was situated on, and from which it could be provisioned.
-To break the city, Alexios had the Crusaders' ships rolled over land on logs, and at the sight of them the Turkish garrison finally surrendered on 18 June.
+To break the city, Alexios had the Crusaders' ships rolled over land on logs, and at the sight of them, the Turkish garrison finally surrendered on 18 June.

 There was some discontent amongst the Franks who were forbidden from looting the city.
 This was ameliorated by Alexius financially rewarding the crusaders.
 Later chronicles exaggerate tension between the Greeks and Franks but Stephen of Blois, in a letter to his wife Adela of Blois confirms goodwill and cooperation continued at this point.
-The fall of Nicaea is viewed as a rare product of close co-operation between the Crusaders and the Byzantines.
+The fall of Nicaea is viewed as a rare product of close cooperation between the Crusaders and the Byzantines.